byu-cs-236-f25/homework-1-sets-ericmercer/README.md

     if not all(isinstance(x, int) for x in a | b): raise TypeError("All elements of the sets must be integers")
 ```
-The `raise` key word is the graceful way of saying "you messed up".
+The `raise` keyword is Python’s way of signaling that an error has occurred.
 The `pytest.raises` in the type check function `test_union_invalid_input_type_1` checks to see that the expected type of error is raised when you give `union` the wrong input type.

 **Ask your favorite AI tool** what that piece of code does?
 Explain that you are doing a tutorial on `pytest` and ask for help understanding what is going on with the `with` statement.
 You can even attach this `README.md` to your query so the AI tool has some more context.
 An example prompt is: